Syntomic cycle classes and prismatic Poincar\'e duality: Weighted homotopy invariance of cohomologies

-\begin{example} All geometric objects that appear in this paper are stacks, including: \begin{itemize} \item Rings.
+\begin{example} All geometric objects that appear in this paper are stacks, including: \begin{itemize} \item Rings, i.e.\ affine schemes.
 For a ring $A$, the functor $R\mapsto\Hom(A,R)$ is a stack, denoted $\spec(A)$.
-We often identify $A$ and $\spec(A)$. \item Algebraic spaces.
-They are just stacks that are rings \'etale locally. \item Complete rings.
-For a classical ring $A$ that is bounded with respect to an finitely generated ideal $I$, the functor
+We often identify $A$ and $\spec(A)$. \item Deligne--Mumford stacks.
+They are just stacks that are affine schemes \'etale locally.
+Namely, a Deligne--Mumford stack is a stack $X$ that is covered by a family of \'etale maps from affine schemes, cf.\ \cite[\S 1.6.4]{sag}. \item Algebraic spaces.
+They are just those Deligne--Mumford stacks that take classical rings to sets, cf.\ \cite[Definition 1.6.8.1]{sag}. \item Affine formal schemes.
+For a ring $A$ and a finitely generated ideal $I\subseteq\pi_0A$, the functor

 is a stack, denoted $\spf(A,I)$, or $\spf(A)$ if not confusing.
-The modern version should be that for a ring map $A\to B$ surjective on $\pi_0$, define

-as functors.
-We often identify $A$ and $\spf(A)$ whenever $A$ is complete. \item Formal algebraic spaces.
-They are just stacks that are complete rings \'etale locally. \item Quotient stacks.
+We often identify $A$ and $\spf(A)$ whenever $A$ is complete, so $\D(A)$ will mean the category of derived $I$-complete complexes, and in particular this applies to $\D(\Z_p)$. \item Formal Deligne--Mumford stacks.
+They are just stacks that are affine formal schemes \'etale locally, in the same way as above. \item Formal algebraic spaces.
+They are just formal Deligne--Mumford stacks that take classical rings to sets. \item Quotient stacks.
 Let $X$ be a stack and $G$ be a group scheme smooth over $\Z$ acting on $X$.
 Then

 is a stack that receives an effective epimorphism from $X$, since smooth maps have sections \'etale locally.
-Alternatively, $X/G=\colim_{n\in\Delta}(X\times G^n)$, where the simplicial object is defined by the group action. \end{itemize} \end{example}
+Alternatively, $X/G=\colim_{n\in\Delta^\op}(X\times G^n)$, where the simplicial object is defined by the group action. \end{itemize} \end{example}

 \begin{remark}[Taking values in stacks] Let $\CC$ be a presentable category and let $S$ be a stack.
 Let $\FF$ be a big \'etale sheaf over $S$ and let $X$ be a stack over $S$.
 Viewing $X$ as a big \'etale sheaf over $S$ with values in $\Ani$, since $\CC$ is naturally powered over $\Ani$, the anima $\Hom_S(X,\FF)$ is naturally enhanced to an object $\FF(X)\in\CC$, which we call the \emph{value of $\FF$ on $X$}.
 Equivalently,